mkingopng/go-ref-lights/README.md

 - Make sure you only have one instance of the same timer running.
 - Tolerate small scheduling drift, which is normal with time.Ticker.

-Lets Fix this ticker drift problem, and all the rest, one at a time
+Let's fix this ticker drift problem, and all the rest, one at a time

 ----